benckx/DCGAN-for-psychonauts/README.md

 will be 1920x1080 images, in a 3x3 grid format, similar to [this render](https://www.vjloops.com/stock-video/abstract-shutter-3x3-16-137695.html)))
 * `video_length`: length of the output video in minutes

+A more complete example of CSV config file with can be found [here](example_config.csv).

 More columns can be added with the parameters described below:

-A more complete example of CSV config file with can be found [here](example_config.csv)

 ## Model Parameters